 - In 7 by 3.5 foot panels, remesh is already a perfect size to make a large tomato cage.
 There is no need to fuss with cutting it.
-If needed, you can double-up another panel on top to create a taller cage.
+If needed, you can double-up another panel (or half a panel) on top to create a taller cage.
 I will show you an example below!
 If you do find the need to cut remesh, you’ll want to use bolt cutters.

 - The 6 by 6-inch openings in the remesh are the perfect size to reach into the cage to adjust the plant branches – and to harvest tomatoes!
 The openings in other wire fencing may be too small for either.

 - One potential drawback is that remesh does rust.
 I personally don’t consider this a drawback, but it is worth noting.
 I prefer a more rustic look over bright shiny metal in the garden anyways.
 Also, because this is a construction product, the edges of remesh can be less “finished” and may have sharp edges.
 The panels can vary in the store, so pick through to find the ones with smoother edges.
 When combined with rust, those sharp spots are a potential hazard – especially if you have kiddos in the garden.